-- Downer Ending: Randy Amasia, a high-profile member of the online game show community, was a contestant on August 27-28, 1979 and searched for years for his second episode.
+- Downer Ending: Randy Amasia, a high-profile member of the online game show community, was a contestant on August 27-28, 1979 and searched for years for his second episode (in which he won the $25,000 in his first attempt at the Gauntlet).
 Just hours before a copy was secured, he died of throat cancer.

 - Both of his episodes circulate as master copies, but his first day also circulates from its original broadcast.
 The person who taped it, a co-worker of Randy, then forgot to tape the second episode (with the $25,000 win); Randy stated years later that he felt it wasn't a coincidence that said co-worker quickly became a former co-worker.

-- Grand Finale: The last show had a final Block configuration (composed by the Villains, as per the format) of $20 and $40 on Level 2, $30 on Levels 3-5, and $350 on Level 6 resulting in what was either a finger with $350 as its green nail, or a penis; in either case, Kennedy seemed to notice what they were going for.
+- Grand Finale: The last show had a final Block configuration (composed by the Villains, as per the format) of $20 and $40 on Level 2, $30 on Levels 3-5, and $350 on Level 6 - resulting in what was either a finger with the $350 space as its green nail, or a penis.
+In either case, Tom seemed to notice what they were going for.